KamikaziD/passwordChecker/README.md

   * Response will return how many times your password has been hacked or if it is secure

 **NOTES:**
-  * We do not send you actual password to the API
+  * We do not send your actual password to the API
   * We HASH your password with SHA1 and then only send the first 5 characters
   * We will match password locally